 And that became one of his things: He loved football, but it was the fame he sometimes struggled with.
 He sometimes came off as aloof or difficult to reporters, withdrawing further after a columnist criticized Kaepernick’s tattoos and compared his appearance with that of a prison inmate.
 The young player with the household name and cocky finishing move — “Kaepernicking,” during the 2012 NFL season, was the celebratory act of kissing those tattooed biceps — seemed to blanch in the spotlight.

 Seen by some friends as an introvert, he passed on the restaurant or bar crowds and preferred to read — books about colonialism, black empowerment and feminism seemed to strike a chord — or invite friends to his home and exchange stories.
-When he did go out, it was to quietly attend lectures on black representation at the University of California at Berkeley or to slip over to Modesto to visit a youth camp for children with heart defects, the silent afflictions Kaepernick himself had never experienced but had nonetheless absorbed through his parents' stories and hopes for Lance and Kent.
-He would play with the youngsters and collect their valentines and belt out "This Little Light of Mine" with one stipulation: He often preferred the camp's founder, Kimberlie Gamino, not tell anyone.
+When he did go out, it was to quietly attend lectures on black representation at the University of California at Berkeley or to slip over to Modesto to visit a youth camp for children with heart defects, the silent afflictions Kaepernick himself had never experienced but had nonetheless absorbed through his parents’ stories and hopes for Lance and Kent.
+He’d play with the youngsters and collect their Valentines and belt out “This Little Light of Mine” with one stipulation: He often preferred the camp’s founder, Kimberlie Gamino, not tell anyone.